 - It’s hard to make returns if your virtual card expires

-- Not recommended to use at merchants who require a physical credit card as proof
+- Not recommended to use at merchants that require a physical credit card as proof

-Virtual credit cards are an awesome security feature if you often make purchases online.
+Virtual credit cards are a nice security feature if you often make purchases online.
 This helps you keep your real credit card information safe while exposing random credit card numbers that you create.
 Unfortunately, just a few issuers offer this feature at this time.